kayceesrk/delimcc_of_fxhandler/README.md

 ## Note

-Delimited control operators such as shift-reset and control-prompt are presented in a setting where the continuations may be resumed more than once.
+Delimited control operators such as shift/reset and control/prompt are presented in a setting where the continuations may be resumed more than once.
 OCaml 5 delimited continuations may not be resumed more than once.
 This library uses [ocaml-multicont](https://github.com/dhil/ocaml-multicont) to support multi-shot